neilpeterson/github-ado-sync/README.md

 az group create --name github-ado-sync --location eastus
 ```

-Run the following command to initiate the deployment.
+Run the following command to initiate the deployment (update with details from your environment).

 ```azurecli
 az deployment group create \